TOMATOES: Topology and Material Optimization for Latent Heat Thermal Energy Storage Devices

 This work introduces a computational framework for the co-optimization of geometry and material of latent heat thermal energy storage (LHTES) devices.
 In particular, we utilize a variational autoencoder (VAE) to represent the discrete material databases of high-conductivity materials (HCMs) and phase-change materials (PCMs) as continuous, differentiable latent spaces (\cite{chandrasekhar2022integrating}).
 Then, we integrate these differentiable material representations for the simultaneous optimization of material choice and geometric layout.
 We performed several numerical experiments to validate our central hypothesis: the co-design yields LHTES systems with superior performance compared to conventional sequential design workflows.

 The present study offers several avenues for future research.
 First, the thermal analysis included only heat conduction, neglecting the effects of convection within the molten PCM.
+Recent topology optimization studies incorporating natural convection (e.g., \cite{wang2023topology}) have demonstrated that buoyancy forces can influence optimal designs.
+Specifically, for long charging durations where convection dominates, the optimizer favors simpler V-shaped geometries over complex branching.
+This geometrical shift occurs to minimize the volume of the HCM (which generally possesses lower specific heat capacity than the PCM), thereby maximizing the total energy storage capacity once convective mixing becomes effective.
+Extending our differentiable solver to include fluid dynamics is therefore a critical step toward capturing these higher-fidelity trade-offs.
 Second, the material databases used in this work were primarily for illustration.
 The practical implementation of this framework will require the use of comprehensive, experimentally validated material datasets that account for property uncertainties and temperature dependencies.
 Third, the optimization formulation did not consider constraints such as manufacturability, material compatibility, or cyclic stability, which are essential for real-world deployment.